-The HGI Subscription Agreement also provides that the Company will issue additional shares (the "HGI Additional Shares") of the Company's Class A common stock to HGI in the event that the volume weighted average price of the Company's Class A common stock is less than \$6.30 during the three trading days commencing on the first trading day after (i) the Company files the Subscribed Shares Registration Statement (the "Registration Date"), (ii) the three-month anniversary of the Registration Date, (iii) the six-month anniversary of the Registration Date, or (iv) the nine-month anniversary of the Registration Date ("Measurement Periods" and each "Measurement Period") upon HGI's election to receive such additional shares.
+The HGI Subscription Agreement also provides that the Company will issue additional shares (the "HGI Additional Shares") of the Company's Class A common stock to HGI in the event that the volume weighted average price of the Company's Class A common stock is less than \$ 6.30 during the three trading days commencing on the first trading day after (i) the Company files the Subscribed Shares Registration Statement (the "Registration Date"), (ii) the three-month anniversary of the Registration Date, (iii) the six-month anniversary of the Registration Date, or (iv) the nine-month anniversary of the Registration Date ("Measurement Periods" and each "Measurement Period") upon HGI's election to receive such additional shares.
 Following the effectiveness of the Subscribed Shares Registration Statement, HGI exercised their right to receive all HGI Additional Shares issuable under the HGI Subscription Agreement.
 On August 1, 2023, the Company issued to HGI 714,285 shares of the Company's Class A common stock which settled all obligations under the HGI Additional Shares liability.

 Concurrent with the HGI Subscription Agreement, the Company also entered into a consulting services agreement (the "Consulting Agreement") with HCI Grove Management LLC (the "Consultant").
 In consideration for the services under the Consulting Agreement, the Company (i) paid the Consultant an upfront fee of \$150,000 and (ii) issued the Consultant 905,000 warrants (the "HGI Warrant Shares") to purchase shares of the Company's Class A common stock (the "HGI Warrants"), at an exercise price per share of \$6.30 (the "Exercise Price").
-On November 10, 2022, 40% of the HGI Warrant Shares vested and became issuable (the "Vested Warrants"), and the remaining HGI Warrant Shares (the "Unvested Warrants") shall vest and become exercisable if, prior to December 31, 2024, the Company achieves at least \$100.0 million in quarterly net revenue on a consolidated basis or if the Company consummates a Change of Control, as defined in HGI Warrants.
-If, as a result of the Change of Control, the Company's equity holders own less than 25% of the equity securities of the surviving entity in such Change of Control, the Exercise Price shall be increased by 50%.
+On November 10, 2022,40% of the HGI Warrant Shares vested and became issuable (the "Vested Warrants") shall vest and become exercisable if, prior to December 31, 2024, the Company consummates a Change of Control, as defined in HGI Warrants.
+If, as a result of the Change of Control, the Company's equity holders own less than 25% of the equity securities of the surviving entity in such Change of Control, the Exercise Price shall be increased by50%.